“I have been found by those who did not seek me; I have shown myself to those who did not ask for me.”

 Calvinism says we have no choice; we’re basically pre-programmed robots destined for heaven or hell.
 Arminianism says we do have a choice, but after choosing we’re responsible for maintaining our salvation, as if the Father and Son’s promise to one another at the Cross wasn’t sufficient.
 Neither sounds like good news to me, yet the gospel literally means good news.
 I say we drop the “isms” connected to any man’s name and focus on Jesus’ Spirit to guide us into all truth.

 So where have we gotten off base?
 As usual, poor interpretation of Scripture study while not being led by the Spirit.
 The Spirit will never lead us into error but only truth.
 Romans chapters 9-11 and Ephesians 1-3 are the foundational passages of predestination.
 Sadly, these scriptures have been contorted by demonic forces leading many to conclude God cherry-picks certain humans to believe and others not to believe.

 Let’s do some overview stuff to make predestination simple.
 Romans 9-11 is basically Paul calling out his racist Jewish kinsmen; he’s telling them God decided to invite the Gentiles to be saved too.
 Here’s a fictitious conversation that expresses what’s happening:

 “What do you mean, Paul?!
 You’re telling us these disgusting Gentiles who know nothing about the Law, have no respect for Moses and the Prophets, and have never sacrificed a single animal at the temple, you’re saying God wants to include them too?
 Well that’s not fair!
 We’ve worked way too hard to let this happen!”

 “Yes.
 That’s what I’m saying.
 God can have mercy on whomever He wants.
 Who are you to tell Yahweh what to do with humanity?
 You’re simply one lump of clay in which He’ll make many vessels from.”

 This conversation isn’t in the Bible but I could easily picture it happening as Paul, a former devout Jewish man, revealed our Creator’s intention of destroying Semitic segregation to Mosaic legalists.
-Their sanctimonious attitude was the reason they hung Jesus on the Cross and now Paul was saying they crucified the Messiah and He wants to include non-Jews.
+Their pious attitude was the reason they hung Jesus on the Cross, and now Paul was saying they crucified the Messiah who wants to include non-Jews.